 - (1) A joint study programme is opened pursuant to the requirements established in Section 10 of this Statute.
-A preliminary project of study programmes related to a project or financing application is submitted to the Vice-Rector of the study field appointed by the Rector for decision-making before submitting the project or financing application to a concerned organ. - (2) Upon opening a joint study programme, in addition to what is established in Subsection 5 of Section 10 of this Statute, an agreement concluded between educational establishments for developing and managing a joint study programme (hereinafter the agreement of joint study programmes) shall be submitted.
-The agreement includes all the details of development and organization of the studies in a joint study programme. - (3) All the educational establishments participating in a joint study programme undertake to conduct study to an extent of not less than 20% of the agreed volume of the study programme.
-Study that is based on a joint study programme may differ from the requirements that are established in this Statute and other study regulations of the university.
-Respective differences are defined in the agreement of the joint study programme. - (4) The agreement of a joint study programme includes the following data: - 1) The basis of integrated study organization, including the conditions and procedure for determining the compatibility of admission, studying in different institutions, assessment and different assessment systems; recognition of previous learning and work experience; deletion from the matriculation list; conditions and procedures for graduation and the award of qualifications and graduation documents and duplicates; - 2) Language(s) of instruction; - 3) Mutual grounds for quality assurance, including the procedures for study programme development and external assessment, including using the form of study programme and course description; - 4) The rights and obligations of students and members of teaching staff, counselling and support systems related to studying in different educational establishments and procedures for dispute resolution; - 5) The conditions and procedures for establishing tuition fees, exemption from tuition fees, allowing discounts and granting study allowances, in cases where tuition fees are applicable; - 6) The division of responsibility of the educational establishments participating in the joint study programme, the appointment of a leading partner and other partners.
+A preliminary project of study programmes related to a project or financing application is submitted to the member of the Rectorate managing academic affairs, appointed by the Rector, for decision-making before submitting the project or financing application to a concerned organ.
+[Amended 30.01.2023] - (2) Upon opening a joint study programme, in addition to what is established in Subsection 5 of Section 10 of this Statute, an agreement concluded between educational establishments for developing and managing a joint study programme (hereinafter the agreement of joint study programmes) shall be submitted.
+The agreement includes all the details of development and organization of the studies in a joint study programme. - (3) Study that is based on a joint study programme may differ from the requirements that are established in this Statute and other study regulations of the university.
+Respective differences shall be defined in the agreement of the joint study programme.
+[Amended 30.01.2023] - (4) The agreement of a joint study programme includes the following data: - 1) The basis of integrated study organization, including the conditions and procedure for determining the compatibility of admission, studying in different institutions, assessment and different assessment systems; recognition of previous learning and work experience; deletion from the matriculation list; conditions and procedures for graduation and the award of qualifications and graduation documents and duplicates; - 2) Language(s) of instruction; - 3) Mutual grounds for quality assurance, including the procedures for study programme development and external assessment, agreements regarding the principles of academic integrity and using the form of study programme and course description [Amended 30.01.2023]; - 4) The rights and obligations of students and members of teaching staff, counselling and support systems related to studying in different educational establishments and procedures for dispute resolution; - 5) The conditions and procedures for establishing tuition fees, exemption from tuition fees, allowing discounts and granting study allowances, in cases where tuition fees are applicable; - 6) The division of responsibility of the educational establishments participating in the joint study programme, the appointment of a leading partner and other partners.
 In addition, an Estonian educational establishment shall be named as a representative of the parties in the agreement of the joint study programme in fulfilling the obligations resulting from the relevant legislation in Estonia and the proportion of the rights and obligations of the educational establishments in filling state-funded study places is given. - 7) The conditions and procedures for amending the joint study programme; - 8) The basis and procedures for financing study and the related organizational activities, including the conditions and procedures for financing activities conducted abroad and information exchange in complementing databases related to students, study programmes and research; - 9) The conditions and procedures required for ensuring the continuity of study in case one party of the joint study programme resigns or the cooperation agreement is significantly changed;